Barry Lyndon: Part II: "Containing an Account of the Misfortunes and Disasters Which Befell Barry Lyndon"

-In 1773, Barry marries Lady Lyndon, takes her last name and settles in England.
+In 1773, Barry marries Lady Lyndon, adds her last name to his and settles in England.
 The Countess bears Barry a son, Bryan Patrick, whom Barry spoils.
 The marriage is unhappy: Barry is openly unfaithful and squanders his wife's wealth while keeping her in seclusion.
-Lord Bullingdon, Lady Lyndon's son by Sir Charles, still grieves for his father and sees Barry as a gold digger who does not love his mother.
+Lord Bullingdon, Lady Lyndon's son by Sir Charles, still grieves for his father and sees Barry as a rake who married his mother as a means to improve his standing and wealth.
 Barry responds with years of escalating emotional and physical abuse.

 Barry's mother comes to live with him and warns him that if Lady Lyndon dies, Bullingdon will inherit everything.
 She advises her son to obtain a title.
-To this end, Barry cultivates the influential Lord Wendover and spends even larger sums of Lady Lyndon's money to ingratiate himself with high society.
+To this end, Barry cultivates the influential Earl of Wendover and spends even larger sums of Lady Lyndon's money to ingratiate himself with high society.
 Bullingdon, now a young adult, interrupts a society party Barry throws.
 He publicly accuses his stepfather of infidelity, abuse, and financial mismanagement, and announces that he will leave the Lyndon estate for as long as Barry remains there.
-Barry responds by brutally assaulting Bullingdon until they are physically separated by the party attendees.
-In the aftermath, Barry is ostracised by high society and plunges further into financial ruin.
+Barry responds by attacking Bullingdon until they are physically separated by the party attendees.
+In the aftermath, Barry is ostracised by the British well-to-do and plunges further into financial ruin.

 Barry arranges to give Bryan a full-grown horse for his ninth birthday.
-An impatient Bryan rides the horse unaccompanied and dies in a riding accident.
+An impatient Bryan rides the horse unaccompanied and dies from complications following a riding accident.
 Barry sinks into alcoholism, while Lady Lyndon seeks religious counseling from clergyman Samuel Runt, who had been tutor to Bullingdon and Bryan and a longtime companion of Lady Lyndon.
 When Barry's mother dismisses Runt to keep her son from losing control, Lady Lyndon attempts suicide.
 Runt and Graham, the family's steward, write to Bullingdon, who returns to the estate and challenges his stepfather to a duel.

-When the duel takes place, Bullingdon accidentally misfires the first shot, but Barry then deliberately fires into the ground, refusing to exploit his stepson's mistake.
-Bullingdon refuses to accept this as satisfaction and fires again, shooting Barry in the leg.
+When the duel takes place, Bullingdon's first shot is an accidental misfire.
+Instead of exploiting his stepson's mistake, Barry deliberately fires into the ground.
+This gives Bullingdon grounds to claim satisfaction and end the duel, which he refuses.
+Bullingdon fires again, shooting Barry in the leg.
 This wound forces Barry to have an amputation below the knee.
 While Barry is recovering, Bullingdon takes control of the Lyndon estate.
 Through Graham, he reminds Barry that his credit is exhausted and offers him 500 guineas a year to leave Lady Lyndon, her estates, and England forever.
 Barry grudgingly accepts and resumes his former gambling profession, but without any real success.
 In December 1789, Lady Lyndon signs Barry's annuity cheque as her son looks on.

+"Epilogue"

+It was in the reign of George III that the aforesaid personages lived and quarreled; good or bad, handsome or ugly, rich or poor they are all equal now.